-Mr. Zander asked whether his understanding was correct that up to a travel speed of 60 km/h, i.e. at speeds more than 40 km/h, lower extremity injuries still occur as most severe injuries.
-Dr. Konosu replied that no definite answer can be given to that question, but that, at the high impact speed cases, head injuries tend to be more severe than injuries to the lower extremities.
+Mr. Konosu replied that, at the high impact speed cases, head injuries tend to be more severe than injuries to the lower extremities.
 "Japan national traffic accident data" only record the most severe injured body part/region of pedestrians for each accident.
 Therefore, for impact speeds exceeding 60 km/h Japan did not conduct any benefit analyses because of the uncertainty of the number of tibia injuries in those accidents.